What You Need to Know About Kratom Overdose

 Kratom has not been deemed a controlled substance by the drug enforcement administration (DEA), so while the effects of kratom are widely debated, there is still much unknown about the drug.
 While it is reported that the use of small amounts is generally considered safe, there have been reports of health risks and overdoses from kratom addiction.

-If you or someone you know may be using kratom without knowing the effects and may be dependent on the substance, contact Zinnia Healing for help.
+If you or someone you know may be using kratom without knowing the effects and may be dependent on the substance, contact Zinnia Health for help.
 There is a lot of uncertainty around kratom, so seeking professional support is highly encouraged.

 Can You Overdose on Kratom?